altangent/lnd-async/README.md

 # lnd-async
-This library simplifies connecting to Lightning Network Daemon via gRPC.
+This library simplifies connecting to the Bitcoin Lightning Network Daemon via gRPC.
 It also wraps all callback functions in promises to make api calls easier to work with.
+Currently supports lnd version 0.3.0-alpha.

 The default behavior assumes LND is running on `localhost` port `10009`.
 It also assumes that macaroons are enabled and the `tls.cert` and `admin.macaroon` are found in the OS specific default data paths.